flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/place_cells_part_2.md

 <div class="render-user render-presenter">

 - Transformers only accept 2d inputs, whereas nemos basis objects can accept inputs of any dimensionality.
+- In order to use a basis as a transformer, you'll need to concatenate all your input in a single 2D array.

 </div>